theshufflebee/therockcast/README.md

 ## Code

-In order our code, one only needs to set their FRED API key in their R system environment, as "FRED_API_KEY = your_key_here".
+In order to run our code, one only needs to set their FRED API key in their R system environment, as "FRED_API_KEY = your_key_here".
 Then, running the "main.R" script should reproduce all our analysis and figures.
 Alternatively, one can also run the R Markdown file in order to have an easier time looking at the outputs and the code together.